ZzzJjt/PLC-100/ChatGPT/Advanced Process Control/Model Predictive Control for Turbine Optimization in a Thermal Power Plant Using Python.md

 **Key Aspects:**

 •	State Dynamics: The code uses a simple linear model for the turbine, which can be replaced with a more detailed model if necessary.

 •	Control Constraints: The valve position is bounded by operational constraints.

 •	Load Handling: The code simulates a load disturbance that affects the power output, ensuring robust performance under varying conditions.

+You can modify this to suit more complex models or add more constraints as needed.